yursha/howtos/angularjs.md

 - https://docs.angularjs.org/api
 - https://github.com/johnpapa/angular-styleguide

+# Debugging
+- Angular automatically places `ng-scope` class on elements where scopes are attached.
+(Can be colored)

 # Annoying
 In AngularJS both **view model** and **controller behaviour** live in the **scope** objects without a clear boundary.
 To separate them we can store all model-level data in `$scope.model` and all controller-level behaviour in `$scope.controller`.